-The members of the research team are Professor Shi Zhou at Lismore campus and Dr Michael Climstein at Gold Coast campus.
+The members of the research team are Professor Shi Zhou at Lismore campus and Dr Michael Climstein at the Gold Coast campus.

-There have been recent reports in the literature that intermittent exposure to hypoxia (i.e. breathing air with oxygen levels lower than that at the sea level), with or without exercise, may have beneficial effects of lowing blood sugar in individuals with type-2 diabetes, as well as in weight control.
+There have been recent reports in the literature that intermittent exposure to hypoxia (i.e. breathing air with oxygen levels lower than that at the sea level), with or without exercise, may have beneficial effects of lowering blood sugar in individuals with type-2 diabetes, as well as in weight control.
 The aim of this research is to conduct a preliminary study on whether intermittent exposure to hypoxia has an effect on blood sugar level in individuals with impaired fasting glucose.

 The research has two phases:

 - Phase 1: investigate the acute effect of hypoxia intervention.
 Participants will be given one-hour-long intervention session per week, for four weeks.

 - Phase 2: determine the effects of six weeks intervention with three one-hour sessions per week.